ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
-If you are writing modern javascript, chance
+If you are writing modern javascript, you're prob
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU1ODk0MTk1LDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbMTQxMzcyNDk5LDM1MjIzNTU5MywtNzY5NT
 E1NDJdfQ==
 -->